What is Keyword Difficulty?

 Brand signals are an underrated part of figuring out keyword difficulty.
 What are brand signals?
 They’re signals that indicate to search engines that a site is a large brand.
 And these signals are becoming more and more important in Google’s algorithm.

-Which means, when it comes to keyword difficulty, you also want to take a brand’s size into consideration.
+This means, when it comes to keyword difficulty, you also want to take a brand’s size into consideration.
 For example, sites like Amazon, ESPN.com and YouTube are given an edge over small brand results… even if those smaller brands have similar page authority and domain authority.

 Step #5: Evaluate Link Profiles